Butyrka (band): History

 At the end of December 2013, Vladimir Zhdamirov, the vocalist, left the band and started his solo creative work.
 All of the band's songs are now performed with the new vocalist Michael Borisov, who was recently released from prison.
-In December 2014 the former vocalist Butyrka Vladimir Zhdamirova released his first solo album "Behind the fence Spring".
+In December 2014 the former vocalist Butyrka Vladimir Zhdamirov released his first solo album "Behind the fence Spring".

 In 2015, after recovering Mikhail Borisov left the band.
 Now the group is the main soloist Andrei Bykov.